What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 • Key stage assessments that form part of a national curriculum.

-• Standardised tests that are sat by students of the same age throughout a country, such as GCSEs and SATs
+• Standardised tests which students of the same age sit throughout a country, such as GCSEs and SATs

 Third Space Learning SATs lesson

-At Third Space Learning, we have a SATs programme designed to give Year 6 pupils exposure to SATs-style questions and equip them with the skills they’ll need to tackle them.
+At Third Space Learning, we have a SATs programme designed to give Year 6 pupils exposure to SATs-style questions and equip them with the skills and learning processes they’ll need to tackle them.

 Formative vs summative assessments